wmarshall484/incubator-quarks/DEVELOPMENT.md

 When a pull request is opened on the GitHub mirror site, the Travis CI service runs a full build.

+The latest build status for the project's branches can be seen at: https://travis-ci.org/apache/incubator-quarks/branches

 The build setup is contained in `.travis.yml` in the project root directory.
 It includes:
 * Building the project